A pile of colorful antibiotic capsules on a blue surface.

 Refrigerate Liquid Antibiotics

-Most liquid medicines have a short life, and they must be refrigerated.
-However, be sure to follow the instructions as indicated on its label.
+Most liquid medicines have a short shelf life and must be refrigerated.
+However, be sure to follow the instructions on the label.

-Close its container tightly and keep it away from children.
-Also, you must not use it past its expiration date.
+Close its container tightly, keep it away from children, and do not use it past its expiration date.

 What Happens When an Antibiotic Goes Bad

 So, what does it mean if the antibiotic goes bad?
-For one, toxicity is not always the concern when an antibiotic goes past its expiration date.
+For one, toxicity is not always a concern when an antibiotic goes past its expiration date.

 There are very few medicines that break down into something else and cause harm as the medicine ages.

 The majority of expired medicines can lead to a decrease in potency.
-When you use an expired antibiotic, it will not cure your disease, and it will give way to the emergence of resistant strains.
+Using an expired antibiotic will not cure your disease and will give way to the emergence of resistant strains.

-With this, you'll get sickly with the possibility of acquiring mutant bacteria.
-And even if you use a factory-version of another antibiotic, it will not be enough to kill the newly resistant infection inside your body.
+This can cause sickness and possibly the acquisition of mutant bacteria.
+Even if you use a factory-made version of another antibiotic, it will not be enough to kill the newly resistant infection inside your body.

 Also, you have contributed to the antibiotic resistance outside your body.
-For example, if your friend or family members catch your disease, they will also acquire antibiotic-resistance bugs.
+For example, if your friend or family members catch your disease, they will acquire antibiotic-resistant bugs.

 Ways to Tell if an Antibiotic is Expired

-Just by merely sniffing the leftover meat on the counter will not help you determine if it's terrible.
+Sniffing the leftover meat on the counter will not help determine if it's terrible.
 The same is true for antibiotics.

-You cannot judge the stability of an antibiotic just by merely smelling, tasting, or examining the looks of the tablet or the capsule.
-It is also the case for antibiotic syrups.
+You cannot judge an antibiotic's stability by smelling, tasting, or examining its tablet or capsule appearance.
+The same is true for antibiotic syrups.

-Sometimes, the medicine will look different as it ages, and its potency will reduce before changing physical appearance.
-As soon as you have noticed that the antibiotic has altered its appearance, it would help if you were alarmed.
+Sometimes, the medicine will look different as it ages, and its potency will reduce before changing its physical appearance.
+If you notice that the antibiotic has altered its appearance, it would help if you were alarmed.

-In time, some medicines undergo deterioration which leads to dangerous substances and increases their toxicity.
-For example, Tetracycline can develop in expired antibiotics.
-It is a pale and yellow powder that becomes brownish ad viscous.
-It is dangerous even before reaching the expiration date.
+Some medicines deteriorate over time, resulting in dangerous substances and increasing their toxicity.
+For example, Tetracycline, a pale yellow powder that becomes brownish and viscous, can develop in expired antibiotics.
+It is dangerous even before the expiration date.

 Meanwhile, specific antibiotics like cephalosporins and penicillins increase allergen strength whenever it goes wrong.
 Don't use creams, pessaries, suppositories, and ointments that melt under extreme heat.
 Their active ingredient is not in a homogenous manner anymore.